OFFICIAL PAYMENT PARTNER OF UEFA EURO 2024™

 1688.com

-Not as widely known outside of China or Asia, 1688.com is China's largest B2B wholesale marketplace dedicated to connecting Chinese buyers with domestic suppliers, manufacturers and wholesalers in the country.
-As such, the website has no international language support and payments can only be made via WorldFirst's Cross-border Pay solution.
+Not as widely known outside of China or Asia, 1688.com is China’s largest B2B wholesale marketplace dedicated to connecting Chinese buyers with domestic suppliers, manufacturers and wholesalers in the country.
+As such, the website has no international language support and payments can only be made via WorldFirst’s World Pay solution.

 However, there are several reasons why e-commerce sellers may choose to source from 1688.com, including competitive pricing that’s up to 15 percent cheaper than other B2B platforms in China and a large selection of manufacturers and suppliers.